 The fair value of the mortgages and loans payable has been determined by discounting the cash flows using current market rates of similar instruments.
 These estimates are subjective in nature and therefore cannot be determined with precision.
-The fair value of mortgages and loans payable, excluding assets held for sale, and credit facilities is approximately \$677 million as at December 31, 2015 excluding any deferred financing costs.
+The fair value of mortgages and loans payable and credit facilities is approximately \$745 million as at December 31, 2016 excluding any deferred financing costs.